• Skip to primary navigation

 Enjoy the flavour of vine-ripened summer tomatoes all year long with this easy method for making your own passata!
 And all you will need to make passata are some fresh tomatoes!

-Let me start off by saying that I am well aware that you can buy fresh tomatoes in the shops throughout the year.
+Let me start by saying that I am well aware that you can buy fresh tomatoes in the shops throughout the year.
 However, in my opinion, the cold-storage tomatoes that make their appearance in the UK supermarkets in the winter months have about as much tomato flavour as a banana!

 They are watery, tasteless and have no flavour at all.